 - helps you sleep better.

-Whether it’s weight-lifting, running, swimming, pilates, yoga, whatever… make time on your day for workouts at least 4 times a week.
+Whether it’s weight-lifting, running, swimming, pilates, yoga, or whatever… make time on your day for workouts at least four times a week.

 You won’t ever regret it.